ServiceNow Troubleshooting Guide

 - Both assignment group A and B are tied to PagerDuty escalation policy Z.

-- PagerDuty incident triggered and assigned to Z.
+- A PagerDuty incident triggers and is assigned to escalation policy Z.

-- Webhook import in ServiceNow assigns incident to A.
+- Webhook import in ServiceNow assigns incident to assignment group A.

 - Automation changes assignment to B.

 If your configuration matches or is similar to the scenario described above, you’ll need to make adjustments so that the loop is broken.